Easy Gremolata Recipe

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Gremolata is a great way to flavor foods without any added fat or calories, and it would be a perfect condiment for pretty much any kind of eating plan.
+Gremolata is a great way to flavor foods without adding carbs, fat, or calories!
+It would be a perfect condiment for any kind of eating plan.

 Find More Recipes Like This One: